brunocodutra/tree-edit-distance/README.md

 The full API documentation is available on [docs.rs][docs.home]

+## Contribution

+TreeEditDistance is an open source project and you're very welcome to contribute to this project by opening [issues] and/or [pull requests][pulls], see [CONTRIBUTING][CONTRIBUTING] for general guidelines.

 ## License

 TreeEditDistance is distributed under the terms of the MIT license, see [LICENSE] for details.